CodeAsAman/IoT-Based-System-for-Crop-Protection-From-Animals-Towards-Smart-Farming/README.md

 # IoT-Based-System-for-Crop-Protection-From-Animals-Towards-Smart-Farming
-This project provide a solution to farmers for protecting their crops by using IoT and ML algorithm.
 No one can imagine a world without agriculture.
 Due to overpopulation and deforestation, animal interference in residential areas is increasing day by day affecting human life and property, and causing human-animal conflict.
 At the present time, farmers in India and other countries are facing a serious threat from wildlife animals which causes less production in crop yielding.
 It is not possible to stay in the